secdoc/AI-Agent-Skills/README.md

 **Triggers when** you ask how to structure an application, service, or API; name a design pattern; weigh microservices vs monolith; ask a language-specific question in any of the five ecosystems; request a code review; ask "which data structure"; or raise refactoring, technical debt, testing strategy, or CI/CD.
 REST design, CQRS, async/await, the GIL, RAII, ShellCheck, or hash tables all qualify — the word "architecture" isn't required.
 Teaching contexts, from coursework to certification study, trigger it too.

 **What it will not do alone:** security architecture, threat modeling, and compliance mapping compose with `cybersecurity-architecture` — this skill supplies secure-coding practice, that one supplies the framework layer.
+Hands-on vulnerability review of a specific file, PR, or repo composes with `code-security-analysis` — this skill owns quality and design, that one owns the security finding.
 Network behavior questions compose with `network-engineering`; reporting deliverables about development work compose with `executive-reporting`.

 **Reference files:**